RemcoTukker/MIDAS-Agents/README.md

 Do the same as on CentOS, but:
 - Use sudo instead of the horrible su / exit
-- Replace yum by apt-get
+- Replace yum by apt-get (and forget about the rpm / epel stuff)
 - Replace omniORB by omniidl (no devel packages needed)

 ## Enjoy!